 Making certain changes to your lifestyle can promote eye health and even control the pressure inside your eyes.
 The team may recommend limiting caffeine, stop smoking, exercising more frequently, and adjusting your diet to include more vitamins and nutrients.

-To find out if you have glaucoma and to explore your options for treatment, call VIP Laser Eye Center or book an appointment online today.
+To find out if you have glaucoma and to explore your options for treatment, call VIP Laser Eye Center today.